Travel Tips · Genoa

 Cruise Terminal → Piazza Principe → Via Balbi → Piazza Truogoli di Santa Brigida → Basilica della Nunziata → Via Cairoli → Via Garibaldi → Belvedere Castelletto → Piazza Portello → Via XXV Aprile → Piazza De Ferrari → Piazza Matteotti → Porta Soprana → San Lorenzo Cathedral → Porto Antico → Cruise Terminal

-Open route in Google Maps
+Open Google Maps

 This route is approximate.
 Look around, take your time, and don't hesitate to ask locals for directions — Genoese people are happy to help.